 To successfully implement this method, you must wait as long as it takes for him to stop barking.
 If he barks for an hour and you finally get so pissed that you yell at him to be quiet, the next time he'll probably bark for an hour and a half.
 He thinks that if he barks just long enough, you'll give him attention.

-Keep it fun by rewarding him in different period of of time.
+Keep it fun by rewarding him in different period.
 Reward him after 10 seconds, then 5 seconds, then 20 seconds, etc.

 3. Desensitize your dog to the stimulus

 Start moving the stimulus closer and feed him treats.
-If the stimulus isn't in sight, stop giving your dog treats.
-You want your dog to learn that the appearance of the stimulus leads to good treats.
+If the incentive isn't in sight, stop giving your dog treats.
+You want your dog to learn that the appearance of the stimulus leads to tasty treats.

 Have a friend with a dog stand out of your sight, so your dog won't bark at the other dogs.
 As they walk into view, start giving your dog his favorite treats.
 Stop giving the treats as soon as they disappear from view.
 Repeat the process multiple times.